 - Qualitative analysis: using both local and national qualitative data, including the views of service users, the providers and locations we regulate and external key stakeholders.

 - Provider analytics - monitoring analytics: developing indicators and analysing and interpretation data to produce information and intelligence products to give our inspectors a clear picture of the areas of quality about services.

 - Provider analytics - inspection analytics: analysing both qualitative and quantitative data and information from a variety of sources, to support inspections and ratings.

 - Intelligence Programme Team: supporting the wider function though design and implementation of quality improvement projects across different work-streams and delivery of other work-streams and other products.

 - Policy and evaluation: reporting meaningful progress against the strategic objectives and supporting continuous improvement particularly focusing on evaluation.

 - Thematic reviews: producing analytical input for CQC’s thematic activity, which looks in depth at a particular question about the quality of care.

 Who we are looking for

 We’re looking to recruit numerate graduate analysts who can demonstrate good judgment, aspiration, and the ability to learn.
 You will have an analytical mindset and an interest in data and information.
-The Intelligence Unit employs around 300 people: in 2015 we recruited 10 graduate analysts to join this scheme.
+The Intelligence Unit employs around 300 people: in 2017 we recruited 8 graduate analysts to join the scheme.

 If you have, or are expecting, a 2:2 or above in any degree subject we’d welcome your application.